wp-plugins/magadanski-similar-posts/readme.txt

 = Does this work for custom post types? =

-Support for Custom Post Types is still not present but is in the works for the next version for the plugin.
+Yes, this works for pages, posts or any custom post type you have.

 = Does this check the post's content too? =

-No, currently similarity is calculated only in terms of shared terms (categories, tags, etc).
+No, currently similarity is calculated only in by shared taxonomy terms (categories, tags, etc).

 == Screenshots ==

+screenshot-1.png

 == Changelog ==

+= 1.0.1 =
+Updated readme.

 = 1.0 =
 Plugin was released.